bio-tools/biotoolsDocs/curators_guide.rst

 *e.g.* **Web application**, **Command-line tool**

-..note :: bio.tools includes all types of bioinformatics tools: application software with well-defined data processing functions (inputs, outputs and operations).
+.. note :: bio.tools includes all types of bioinformatics tools: application software with well-defined data processing functions (inputs, outputs and operations).
 When registering a tool, one or more tool types may be assigned, reflecting the different facets of the software being described.
 Please refer to the `` description of tool types <https://github.com/bio-tools/biotoolsSchemaDocs/blob/master/information_requirement.rst#tool-types>`_